tomBaty/Chess-Notation-Converter/README.md

    if they are not clearly distinct from turn counts.
    Also, some games may have a header ([Event "Aimchess US Rapid Prelim"]...), or comments inside the game.
 Do not include these, only moves.
 3. Copy PGN into left-hand input box in the program.
-4. Select appropriate format needed- use 'Test Contents' to get a fully generated test.
-5. Create a new test shell in you Chess tests file : eg
+4. Create a new test shell in you Chess tests file : eg
     @Test public void knightPromotion(){

     }
     and copy paste the contents of the tool's output pane into the test.

 TO START THE TOOL:
-1. Navigate to where you have downloaded the jar in console
+1. Run the jar file.
+Might need latest java.
-2. Run the command "java -jar --enable-preview ChessNotationConverter.jar"
-3. If the tool doesn't launch, make sure you have the latest version of java

-@ Tom Baty 2021
+- Tom